-(continued from previous page allow-local Allow the 'local' folder to be kept as-is WARNING: This goes against Splunk packaging practices, and will cause AppInspect to fail.
+allow-local Allow the 'local' folder to be kept as-is WARNING: This goes against Splunk packaging practices, and will cause AppInspect to fail.
 However, this option can be useful for private package transfers between servers, app backups, or other admin-like tasks. block-local Block the 'local' folder and 'local.meta' from the package. merge-local Merge any files in 'local' into the 'default' folder during packaging.
-This is the default behavior. used to control which aged includes multiple layers, these arguments can be ones should be included in the final app file.
-If no cified, then all layers will be included. layer-method {dir.d Set the layer type used by SOURCE.
-Additional description provided in in the 'combine' command.Note that 'auto' is no longer supported as of v0.10.
-Name or pattern of layers to include. -E PATTERN,exclude Name or pattern of layers to exclude from the target.
+This is the default behavior.
+Layer filtering: If the app being packa aged includes multiple layers, these arguments can be ones should be included in the final app file.
+If no layer options are spe cified, then all layers will be included. layer-method {dir.d ,disable,auto} Set the layer type used by SOURCE.
+Additional description provided in in the 'combine' command.Note that 'auto' is no longer supported as of v0.10. -I PATTERN,include PATTERN Name or pattern of layers to include. -E PATTERN,exclude Name or pattern of layers to exclude from the target.
 Advanced Build Options: The following options are for more advanced app building workflows. release-file RELEAS E_FILE Write the path of the newly generated archive file (SPL) after the archive is written.
 This is useful in build scripts when the SPL contains variables so the final name may not be known ahead of time.